 Mailing List Tools For Facebook

 If you’re looking to collect email addresses for future contact, it’s really important to use a mailing list service that makes it easy to link in to your Facebook Page.
 Some good suggestions are DotMailer, Mailchimp, and MadMimi through GroSocial.
-Read MakeUseOf’s MadMimi review and also an example of using MadMimi as one of many important Facebook apps for your Page.
+Read an example of using MadMimi as one of many important Facebook apps for your Page.
 You should also check out many other useful tabs for your Facebook Page while you’re reading, such as Woobox for Pinterest, as well as Twitter and YouTube integration.

 Alternative Donation Strategies